-- 5.3.1 Provide oversight and management of the referral process and convene a Panel to assess referrals to ensure program packages operate in line with the allocated budget. - 5.3.2 Provide information and support to prospective and current participants throughout the referral and assessment process. - 5.3.3 Allocate the bandwidth of support and the maximum amount of funding available for participants. - 5.3.4 Notify the Commission of successful referrals. - 5.3.5 Through a Peer Worker, support young people to choose a Provider from the panel of Providers. - 5.3.6 Once a choice of Provider has been made by a participant, inform the Provider and the Commission. - 5.3.7 Assist the successful participant to connect with the CHO and support the participant with signing the lease. - 5.3.8 Provide warm on-referrals to alternative services for unsuccessful referrals. - 5.3.9 Remind Providers of submission dates for individualised funding plans and acquittals. - 5.3.10 Receive and review individualised funding plans from Providers to ensure they are correct, activities and strategies are appropriate, and recovery focused, individualised funding is relevant, necessary and costed correctly.
-Discretionary funding will also be checked to ensure it meets requirements as outlined in Appendix B. Individualised Funding Plans are then to be submitted to the Commission for consideration and approval no later than four weeks prior to the end of the previous plan or between three to six weeks after acceptance into the Program. - 5.3.11 If the individualised funding plan is not correct, the Program Coordinator will liaise with the Provider to revise the plan. - 5.3.12 Receive and review the Outcome Measurement Tools for consideration when reviewing the updated individualised funding plans.
-This is then to be submitted to the Commission along with the individualised funding plan and at the time of the participant's transition out.
+- 5.3.1 Provide oversight and management of the referral process and convene a Panel to assess referrals to ensure program packages operate in line with the allocated budget. - 5.3.2 Provide information and support to prospective and current participants throughout the referral and assessment process. - 5.3.3 Allocate the bandwidth of support and the maximum amount of funding available for participants. - 5.3.4 Notify the Commission of successful referrals. - 5.3.5 Through a Peer Worker, support young people to choose a Provider from the panel of providers. - 5.3.6 Once a choice of Provider has been made by a participant, inform the Provider and the Commission. - 5.3.7 Provide warm on-referrals to alternative services for unsuccessful referrals. - 5.3.8 Remind Providers of submission dates for individualised funding plans and acquittals. - 5.3.9 Receive and review individualised funding plans from Providers to ensure they are correct, activities and strategies are appropriate, and recovery focused, individualised funding is relevant, necessary and costed correctly.
+Discretionary funding will also be checked to ensure it meets requirements.
+Individualised Funding Plans are then to be submitted to the Commission for consideration and approval no later than four weeks prior to the end of the previous plan or three to six weeks after acceptance into the Program. - 5.3.10 If the individualised funding plan is not correct, the Program Coordinator will liaise with the Provider to revise the plan.